Canop/miaou/README.md

 Many features are implemented as plugins, and that's where you should look first: [Plugin developpement](plugins/README.md).

 If you have the ability and will to contribute, come and discuss with us.
 The best landing place is usually the [Miaou room](http://dystroy.org/miaou/1?Miaou) where you can ping @dystroy or @Florian.
-We'll show you where we manage ideas, reports, [tasks](https://trello.com/b/s4adghOI/miaou-tasks) and you'll see the list of tasks waiting for a volunteer.

 Help is welcome but remember: